publiclab/publiclab-archive/notes/Ligon/11-06-2013/some-simple-additions-for-the-new-spectroscope-camera.md

 ---
-title: 'Some simple additions for the new spectroscope camera'
+title: "Some simple additions for the new spectroscope camera"\ntagnames: 'spectrometer, first-time-poster'
-tagnames: spectrometer, first-time-poster
 author: Ligon
 path: /notes/Ligon/11-06-2013/some-simple-additions-for-the-new-spectroscope-camera.md
 nid: 9736